• First Name:

 By these orders Eugene Albert Brownlow was awarded 2 Purple Hearts.

-Eugene Married Rosilla Rogers not sure where.
+Eugene Married Rosilla Rogers in McLennan County, Texas May 31st, 1919.
 They lived in Richland, Navarro County, Texas sometime around 1919.
 They lived there until there house burned down.
-JD said he remeber them telling him that the train blew it's whistle as the house was burning.
+JD said he remember them telling him that the train blew it's whistle as the house was burning.
 They then moved to the China Springs and Rock Creek area just north of Waco.

 They had three children, Edwin Eugene, Ruby Lee, and Jeff Deen.
 Ruby died at 3 when the Dr gave her an enema that was too hot.